docarray/docarray/docs/advanced/document-store/subindex.md

 (subindex)=
 # Subindices

-Subindices offer the possibility to efficiently search through multimodal or nested documents.
+Subindices allow you to efficiently search through multimodal or nested Documents.

 Each subindex indexes and stores one nesting level, such as `'@c'` or a {ref}`custom modality <dataclass>` like `'@.[image]'`, and makes it directly searchable.